pineapplehq/django-requestlogs/README.md

 [![Build Status](https://travis-ci.org/Raekkeri/django-requestlogs.svg?branch=master)](https://travis-ci.org/Raekkeri/django-requestlogs)
 ![PyPI](https://img.shields.io/pypi/v/django-requestlogs.svg)

-django-requestlogs is a package providing middleware and other helpers for audit logging.
+django-welcome-requestlogs is a package forked from Raekkeri's django-requestlogs, providing middleware and other helpers for audit logging.
 The middleware collects information about request-response cycle into log entries.
 The collected information can be fully customized, but the out-of-the-box implementation includes